SAMCL: Empowering SAM to Continually Learn from Dynamic Domains with Extreme Storage Efficiency: Related Works

+\paragraph{Segment Anything Model.} SAM~\cite{sam} demonstrates strong performance in image segmentation using interactive prompts.
+SAM2~\cite{sam2} extends this capability to video.
+In this paper, we focus on image segmentation.
+Due to their architectural similarity and SAM’s popularity in fine-tuning, we adopt SAM as the base model to present our method.
+A detailed discussion of applying our method to SAM2 is included in the Appendix~B.4.

-\textbf{Fine-tuning SAM.} To overcome the limitations of SAM in challenging domains, \eg, camouflaged, shadow, and medical-related tasks, a common approach is to freeze parts of SAM and introduce an additional module for fine-tuning in the target domain.
-For medical-related tasks, SAM-LST \cite{SAM-LST} adds a ResNet \cite{resnet} alongside the image encoder while freezing all components of SAM except for the mask decoder.
-AutoSAM \cite{AutoSAM} replaces the prompt encoder with a new neural network, enabling fine-tuning while freezing the entire SAM architecture.
-For segmenting camouflaged and shadow objects, SAM-Adapter \cite{SAM-Adapter} fine-tunes the mask decoder and leverages task-specific knowledge to guide performance within the frozen image encoder.
-Additionally, as SAM is a foundation model, the popular LoRA technique \cite{Lora} is also applicable to SAM \cite{samed}.
-LoRA introduces two low-rank matrices, $A$ and $B$, to fine-tune transformer blocks.
-This process can be described as follows:
+\paragraph{Fine-tuning SAM.} To address SAM’s limitations in challenging domains such as camouflaged, shadow, and medical domains, a common strategy is to freeze parts of SAM and add extra modules for fine-tuning.
+OCRT~\cite{Tang_2025_CVPR} extracts informative low-level and high-level image representations to facilitate adaptation to unseen domains.
+SAM-LST~\cite{SAM-LST} appends a ResNet~\cite{resnet} to image encoder and trains mask decoder.
+AutoSAM~\cite{AutoSAM} replaces the prompt encoder with a new network while freezing the rest of SAM.
+SAM-Adapter~\cite{SAM-Adapter} fine-tunes the mask decoder and uses task-specific knowledge to guide performance within the frozen image encoder.
+However, most of them overlook the need to handle dynamic environments rather than a single domain.
+Moreover, fine-tuning the mask decoder or adding large networks incurs significant storage overhead for each domain.

+\paragraph{LoRA-type Fine-tuning.} As a foundation model, the widely used LoRA technique~\cite{Lora} is applicable to SAM~\cite{samed}.
+LoRA employs two low-rank matrices, $A$ and $B$, to fine-tune transformer blocks.
+This process can be articulated as follows:

 where $Y$, $X$, $W$, $A$ and $B$ represent output, input, pre-trained weight, and matrices $A$ and $B$ in LoRA.
 Note that $i$ represents $i$-th block in the pre-trained model.